 - Emotional well-being

 - Being active and involved

 - Dying well

 Throughout the learning process, the themes of person-centred planning, good communication, and building confidence and encouraging independence are central to the development of good support.

-The training pack provides a full day of training divided into shorter sessions for flexible use, and comes with guidance on running each session, together with online exercise sheets and handouts, presentation slides, video clips and other resources.
+The training pack provides the resources needed to deliver training on growing older and comes with guidance on running each session, together with online exercise sheets and handouts, presentation slides, video clips and other resources.
 The self-study guide (also included in the training pack) can be purchased separately and contains a self-study route with access to the video clips online.